haris-shhh/haris-shhh/README.md

 Hello!
 I'm Harish.
-You wouldn't find many commits, I just forget.
-I'm currently a Data Science and analytics student.
+I analyse any data I find interesting.

-I am looking to collaborate on ML with an emphasis on Predictive modelling.
+I am looking for problems to solve using ML with an emphasis on Predictive modelling.
 I'm also interested in Audio engineering, and Financial market analysis.*/